Innominus/leptos_fluid/technical.md

 ## Common pitfalls for contributors

-- Adding APIs only to subcrates but forgetting to re-export through facade modules.
+- Adding APIs only to subcrates but forgetting the facade re-export or facade docs.
-- Adding a new top-level feature but not wiring docs.rs or README feature docs.
+- Documenting only the coarse `motion` feature and forgetting the forwarded `motion-*` features.
-- Breaking compatibility paths in `animators::*` unexpectedly.
+- Breaking `animators::*` compatibility paths unexpectedly.
-- Introducing dependency version skew between subcrates.
+- Letting dependency versions drift between subcrates.